top-quarks/ARC-solution/README.md

-Hello!

 Below you can find a outline of how to run my solution to Kaggle's Abstraction and Reasoning Challenge.
-If you run into any trouble with the setup/code or have any questions you can contact me at top-quarks@protonmail.com

 ## Tested computer setup
  - Ubuntu 18.04.4 LTS